umass-gis/workshops/content/agol/creating-data.md

 ### Import a Shapefile
 {: .no_toc }

 Shapefiles are one of the most common data types for vector data (vectors are points, lines, or polygons).
-If you look for GIS data online, oftentimes you will be able to download it as a shapefile.
+If you look for GIS data online, oftentimes you will be able to download it as a shapefile (file_name.shp).

 Here we have a folder with a shapefile of counties in Massachusetts, downloaded from [MassGIS](https://www.mass.gov/info-details/massgis-data-counties):